Anish-M-code/pdftotext/README.md

 ```
 pip install pdftotext3
 ```
-Then simply type the following command inside the folder/Directory to start converting PDF to text :-
+Then simply type the following command inside the folder/Directory containing PDF Files to start converting PDF to text :-

 ```
 pdftotext